 At this point, we can attempt a small intervention to their PBL: we can summarize the content and skills that should have been acquired up to this point, so we’re confident that our curricular goals are on track.
 Doing so provides us an opportunity to turn their attention to noteworthy “knowledge gaps” they should address in order to pursue their project objectives more effectively.

-To sustain the inquiry-based character of PBL and keep your distance from traditional lecture-styled sessions, you can prompt your students to use the 100mentors app to submit their questions.
+To sustain the inquiry-based character of PBL and keep your distance from traditional lecture-styled sessions, you can set a Topic on the 100mentors app and prompt your students to submit their questions.
 When students generate focused questions, they climb the mountain of inquiry; formulating these questions and exposing them to the world is a major step towards reaching an answer.

 Especially for PBL, which establishes connections between school subjects and the real world, our students can benefit greatly from answers gathered from experts all around the globe.
 We can give them the opportunity to make their project journey even more meaningful by giving access to 4000+ of these experts with 100mentors.